 - Next, add a small amount of vegetable broth, and stir, releasing the moisture.

 - The onions will caramelize as you slowly add broth to the browning bottom of the pan.

-Once the onions are caramelized, begin assembling your plates.
+- Once the onions are caramelized, you can begin assembling your plates.
 At this point, I suggest adding the garnishes.

 - Green Onions: Green onions add a subtle onion flavor without overpowering your dish the way bulb onions could

 - Vegan Tzatziki: I make my own Vegan Tzatziki (Greek Yogurt Sauce)